 Located between Lausanne and Berne, the former capital of Roman Helvetia is a historical treasure and the Avenches Roman Museum, housed in a mediaeval tower overlooking the famous amphitheatre, explores this exceptional heritage.

-PLEASE NOTE: Following directives issued by the Council of State to halt the spread of the coronavirus, the Roman museum in Avenches is closed until April 30.
+Following the new measures taken by the Council of State in response to the Covid-19 crisis, the Roman Museum in Avenches is closed until 2 March 2021.

 The Roman Museum is dedicated entirely to Aventicum, the capital of Roman Helvetia.
 Surrounded by a 5.5 km wall with 4 gates and 73 towers leading up to the ramparts, Aventicum had a population of 20,000, a number that has never again been reached in the history of Avenches.